FuZengBio/Data-and-Code/README.md

 For analyzing neurometric function
 1. download data file: "Data_session.rar" and unzip to the created file path
 2. download data file: "Neuron_list.rar" and unzip to the same directory
-3. download and install the psignifit4 toolbox (from: https://github.com/wichmann-lab/psignifit) and or download code: "psignifit.rar" and unzip to the same directory, and make sure it is included in the Matlab path
+3. download and install the psignifit4 toolbox (from: https://github.com/wichmann-lab/psignifit) and or optional - you can download code: "psignifit.rar" and unzip to the same directory, and make sure it is included in the Matlab path
 4. download code: "Neuron_Analysis.m"
 5. run the code
+6. optional - if you do not wish to run the code, you can skip steps 1-5 and simply download the results file: "Figure_Souce_Data.mat" and find the "SourceData.Fig3, 4, 5" for different areas
 _____________________________________________________________________________
 For analyzing neuronal PSE shifts within the stimulus time-course
 1. download data file: "Data_session.rar" and unzip to the created file path